(2008 Nov blog post)

 So the private insurer is likely going to have to ask for $8 billion --- or even $16 billion --- in the first year, for premium payments --- and maybe all of that up front as a 'down payment'.

-Now, I ask you, House Republicans, do you really think any of these big, new savings+investments banks will find it feasible to make an $8 billion (or $16 billion) premium payment.
+Now, I ask you, House Republicans, do you really think any of these big, new savings+investments banks will find it feasible to make an $8 billion (or $16 billion) premium payment to 'your' private insurer(s).
 Even $4 billion.

 1) There is probably no 'free market' insurance company/companies that can (or will) step forward to insure the amount of 'toxic' debt out there.